 “Follow the pattern of the sound words that you have heard from me, in the faith and love that are in Christ Jesus.
 By the Holy Spirit who dwells within us, guard the good deposit entrusted to you.”
 (2 Timothy 1:13—14)

-Paul is at the end of his ministry, and (as the context of the letter shows) one of the foremost concerns he had was the continuance of the faith and faithfulness of his apprentice, Timothy.
+Paul is at the end of his ministry, and one of the foremost concerns he had was the continuance of the faith.
 Notice here that the apostle emphasizes following in “the pattern of sound words”.
-The word used for ‘form’ or ‘pattern’ here describes a model, form, or standard that is intended to function as a trustworthy or reliable guide.
-Paul cared about the form of the words used, not just the concepts, much like creeds do.
+The Greek word used for ‘form’ or ‘pattern’ here describes a model, form, or standard that is intended to function as a trustworthy or reliable guide.
+Paul cared about the form of the words used, not just the concepts—he desired precision, much like creeds do.

 Note also that Paul connects this to guarding the deposit of faith we’ve been entrusted with.
 From its very beginnings, the Church was instructed by the apostles to utilize Creedal formulas.
 As Dr. Trueman notes,